While few cocktails can claim a century-old heritage, it’s only the renowned Pisco Sour that can claim an official national holiday.

 Want to make your Super Bowl weekend celebration really super?
 Celebrate Pisco Sour Day with us on February 6th and whip up a batch of Pisco Sours for your team.

 1 oz.
 Simple Syrup

 1 oz.
 Egg White

 Combine all ingredients except bitters in mixing tin.
 Shake vigorously without ice for 15 seconds.
-Add ice to the tin and shake for an additional 15 seconds.
-Strain out into coupe glass and let the foam settle for 5 seconds.
-Add drops of Angostura bitters in the middle of the foam.
+Add ice to tin and shake for an additional 15 seconds.
+Strain out into a coupe glass and let the foam settle for 5 seconds.
+Add drops of Angostura bitters in middle of foam.